 Some of the Midwest's oldest trees can be found on or along the escarpment, and one just outside of Green Bay, WI is 1,300 years old.Got it!

-Fresh olives and tomatoes combined with bright lemon and salty capers give this classic Lake Michigan catch a Mediterranean twist, a perfect followup to day spent on exploring cliffs and caves.
+Fresh olives and tomatoes combined with bright lemon and salty capers give this classic Lake Michigan catch a Mediterranean twist, a perfect followup to a day spent on exploring cliffs and caves.

 Paddling a Kayak